MWloszek/dynamixfrontend.github.io/README.md

 Only one style should exist across the entire source of your code-base.
 Always be consistent in your use of whitespace.
 Use whitespace to improve readability.

-* Use spaces for indentation and remain consitant with the number of characters used per indentation level.
+* Use spaces for indentation and remain consistant with the number of characters used per indentation level.
   (Preference: 4 spaces)

 Tip: configure your editor to "show invisibles" or to automatically remove end-of-line whitespace.